 9830 Patuxent Woods Drive

-The Office of Consumer Protection is a division of the Howard County Department of Community Resources and Services.
-The Office helps to protect Howard County consumers by mediating disputes, taking enforcement action or providing tips on how to avoid scams or make smart purchasing decisions.
+The Office of Consumer Protection, a division of the Howard County Department of Community Resources and Services, helps protect Howard County consumers by mediating disputes, taking enforcement action or providing tips on how to avoid scams or make smart purchasing decisions.

-Don't let your family's spring travel plans unravel!
+Don't let your family's travel plans unravel!
 Planning a worry-free getaway can be difficult and time-consuming, but there are ways to protect yourself from unscrupulous travel agents, booking sites, tour operators and more.
-Here are some tips to follow to plan your next vacation.
+Below, you can find some tips for planning your next vacation.

 Drive DeVilbiss Healthcare Recalls Bed Assist Handles and Rails